dagu-org/dagu/README.md

 ## Scheduler

-Run `dagu scheduler` process on your system to schedule DAGs automatically.
+To run DAGs automatically, you need to run `dagu scheduler` process on your system.

 ### Execution Schedule

-Specify `schedule` field in the config file to schedule the DAG.
-Use Cron expression:
+You can specify the schedule with cron expression in the `schedule` field in the config file as follows:

 ```yaml
 schedule: "5 4 * * *" # Run at 04:05.